First, let me say the birth of our twins was an amazing experience. If I could do it all over again I would.

 Everything happened so fast that one of the labor nurses had to call the NICU and tell them Baby A is already out we need a nurse.
 There was a NICU doctor, but no nurse at that moment.

 They have an ultrasound on Baby B and Dr. G has his hand on her to see which way she is going to turn.
 They brake her water and of course she flips feet first.
 Oh my!
-Dr. G looks at the nurse and says she’s coming out breech; like it is no big deal.
+Dr. G looks at the nurse and well says she’s coming out feet first, like it is no big deal.
 He grabs her feet and pulls her down.
 Now he looks at me and says it’s time to push again.
 I begin to push and out she comes.

 McKenzie was born at 10:27am.